pourmalek/Canada-Burden-of-Disease/README.md

 See "Table 1 Part 1.csv" in the /output/

-A previously produced copy of "Table 1 Part 1.csv" can be seen in https://github.com/pourmalek/Canada-Burden-of-Disease/tree/main/output and here is a [direct link](https://github.com/pourmalek/Canada-Burden-of-Disease/blob/main/output/Table%201%20Part%201.csv) to it.
+A previously produced copy of "Table 1.xlsx" can be seen in https://github.com/pourmalek/Canada-Burden-of-Disease/tree/main/output and here is a [direct link](https://github.com/pourmalek/Canada-Burden-of-Disease/blob/main/output/Table%201.xlsx) to it.